AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/eda-notebook.md

 After finishing the data discovery step, you will have explored at the event level data with some aggregations at the event, city, or user ID level to see trends for a day.
 Although this data is important, it does not give a full picture.
 You still do not understand what drives a purchase on your website.

-To understand this, you need to aggregate data at a profile/visitor level, define a purchase goal, apply statistical concepts such as correlation, box plots, scatter plots, and more.
+To understand this, you need to aggregate data at a profile/visitor level, define a purchase goal, and apply statistical concepts such as correlation, box plots, and scatter plots.
 These methods are used to compare patterns of activities for buyers vs non-buyers in the prediction window you define.

 The following features are created and explored in this section: